vfxdrummer/asynchronizer/README.md

 // This is the last event that our Asynchronizer instance was waiting for.
 // So this will cause the Asynchronizer to call the callback given to it
-// using the "then" call.
+// in the "then" method, with the collected data.
-// In this example, it will be called with the collected data.
+// In this example, the console would say:
-// In this example: ['data for event one', 'data for event two']
+// "All done!
+The collected data is: data for event one, data for event two"
 ```